prophets-of-tron/into-the-woods/DESIGN.md

 # Game Design Doc

-*Note: This design doc contains all plans for current and future builds.*
+*Note: This design doc contains plans for current and future builds, but it is incomplete.*

 ## Game Overview